psyanite/crust/README.md

 * Request a one-time unique QR code ready for redeeming at the store
 * Visit your friends' profiles
 * Read reviews on others' experiences

+## Next Release Preview
+* Pagination/Forever-scroll
+* Ability to search for keywords in suburbs such as "Cafes in CBD"
+* Create a new post

 ## Implementation
 * Implements Presenter-Props model